Zephilinox/Bean/README.md

 ##Credits

 Here's a list of all authors, modifications, and how to find those modifications in the source code.

-Listed separately is stuff I've implemented and tagged for easy finding.

 Some minor modifications have not been tagged.